SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

    .. code-block:: console

-      DNS1="4.4.4.4"
+      $ DNS1="4.4.4.4"
-      DNS2="8.8.8.8"
+      $ DNS2="8.8.8.8"

-..
-	 **Comment: - is the above input correct?**

 Installing the Nvidia CUDA Driver
 ===================================================
+After configuring your operating system, you must install the Nvidia CUDA driver.

-**Warning:** If your UI runs on the server, the server must be stopped before installing the CUDA drivers.
+  .. warning:: If your UI runs on the server, the server must be stopped before installing the CUDA drivers.

 CUDA Driver Prerequisites
 --------------------------------